 A new WhatsApp vulnerability has been revealed by security researchers at the Black Hat conference 2019.
 Researchers from Israeli security company Check Point revealed that WhatsApp could be hacked to change the text of a message and the identity of the sender.

-Such WhatsApp bug was first marked last year when Vanunu, Zaikin and another researcher called Dikla Barda, managed to reverse engineer WhatsApp web source code and successfully decrypt the WhatsApp traffic.
+Such a WhatsApp bug was first marked last year when Vanunu, Zaikin and another researcher called Dikla Barda, managed to reverse engineer WhatsApp web source code and successfully decrypt the WhatsApp traffic.

 “Towards the end of 2018, Check Point Research notified WhatsApp about new vulnerabilities in the popular messaging application, giving attackers the power to create and spread misinformation from what appear to be trusted sources.” – The researchers explained